Sequential quadratic programming

-Sequential quadratic programming (SQP) is an iterative method for constrained nonlinear optimization.
-SQP methods are used on mathematical problems for which the objective function and the constraints are twice continuously differentiable.
+Sequential quadratic programming (SQP) is an iterative method for constrained nonlinear optimization, also known as Lagrange-Newton method.
+SQP methods are used on mathematical problems for which the objective function and the constraints are twice continuously differentiable, but not necessarily convex.

 SQP methods solve a sequence of optimization subproblems, each of which optimizes a quadratic model of the objective subject to a linearization of the constraints.
 If the problem is unconstrained, then the method reduces to Newton's method for finding a point where the gradient of the objective vanishes.
 If the problem has only equality constraints, then the method is equivalent to applying Newton's method to the first-order optimality conditions, or Karush–Kuhn–Tucker conditions, of the problem.

 Algorithm basics

 Consider a nonlinear programming problem of the form: